Guidelines for Empirical Studies in Software Engineering involving Large Language Models: Study Types

-LLMs can support synthesis tasks in software engineering research by processing and distilling information from qualitative data sources.
-In this context, synthesis refers to the process of integrating and interpreting information from multiple sources to generate higher-level insights, identify patterns across datasets, and develop conceptual frameworks or theories.
-Unlike annotation (see Section \annotators), which focuses on categorizing or labeling individual data points, synthesis involves connecting and interpreting these annotations to develop a cohesive understanding of the phenomenon being studied.
-Synthesis tasks can also mean generating synthetic datasets (e.g., source code, bug-fix pairs, requirements, etc.) that are then used in downstream tasks to train, fine-tune, or evaluate existing models or tools.
+Unlike annotation (see \annotators), which focuses on categorizing or labeling individual data points, synthesis refers to the process of integrating and interpreting information from multiple sources to generate higher-level insights, identify patterns across datasets, and develop conceptual frameworks or theories.
+LLMs may be able to support synthesis tasks in SE research by processing and distilling information from qualitative data sources.
+Although synthesis in the preceding notion refers to abstraction and interpretation across multiple data sources, the term is sometimes also used to refer to generating synthetic content (e.g., source code, bug-fix pairs, or requirements) that is then used in downstream tasks to train, fine-tune, or evaluate existing models or tools.
 In this case, the synthesis is done primarily using the LLM and its training data; the input is limited to basic instructions and examples.